 C. DESCRIPTION OF SUPPLEMENTAL INSPECTION PROGRAM

 The supplemental inspection program contains three procedures which become deeper and broader as the safety significance of the performance issues increases.
+IMC 0305 contains guidance on when to perform each type of supplemental inspection.

-SUPPLEMENTAL INSPECTION
+SUPPLEMENTAL INSPECTION OVERVIEW